 As an Amazon Associate, I earn from qualifying purchases.
 This post may contain affiliate links which means I may earn a small commission when you click on the links and make a purchase.
 I will never recommend a product that I don’t support 100%.
 You can read my full disclosure here.

 Italian sausage is such a staple ingredient in my kitchen.
 It instantly adds so much flavor to almost any dish!
-It’s especially good in this Easy Tortellini Bake and this Italian Sausage and Gnocchi Bake that’s loaded with fresh veggies!
+It’s especially good in this Easy Tortellini Bake, this Italian Sausage and Gnocchi Bake, and this Baked Sausage and Peppers recipe!

 Speaking of FLAVOR, these Sausage Stuffed Peppers are full of traditional stuffed pepper ingredients like meat, rice, cheese, and tomatoes.
 But also includes a few yummy flavor enhancers such as garlic powder, onion powder, Italian seasoning, and Worcestershire sauce!